lawik/notes/Blog - Unpacking Elixir - Web Framework.md

 ## Web servers

 Historically Phoenix has leaned on a web server called Cowboy written in Erlang.
 It has been a very reliable workhorse for a long time and has done well in that role.
 It connects to Plug via the `plug_cowboy` library.
 Increasingly I see projects pick up Bandit which is intended to be a replacement written in Elixir.
-This both allows the community a lower barrier to contribution and it also has some nuanced effects on how development is done.
+This both allows the community a lower barrier to contribution as more people know Elixir than Erlang.
+It also has some nuanced effects on how development is done.
 I neither want to or have room to unpack that here.
-We covered some of that in [an episode of BEAM Radio](https://www.beamrad.io/53).
+We covered some of that in [an episode of BEAM Radio](https://www.beamrad.io/53) if you are curious.
 Supposedly Bandit also benchmarks as a bit faster than Cowboy which is of course a nice perk.

-Something these web servers have in common is that they are not your Ruby or Python application web server
+Something these web servers have in common is that they are not your Ruby or Python application web servers.
+No reverse proxy required unless you want one.
+They can actually be trusted to do real frontline work.
+Erlang was built for it.

+## Phoenix

+Now I think we can tackle Phoenix.
+Ah yes, the "Rails of Elixir".
+But not nearly so similar.
+Now I don't have any significant experience with Rails but I talk to people who do.
+I have experience in Django.
+Both Django and Rails work hard to help the developer be productive for the common case.
+The Pareto Principle, 80/20 rule, all that.
+And beyond.

+In Django this is achieved through "magic".
+Mostly inheritance of classes that introspect what you put in them and do things based off of that.
+There are super-dynamic languages where monkey-patching and other fun stuff is incredibly available.
+This of course means you should limit how much you use the fun stuff as much as possible.
+A code-base without discipline can get very messy on top of these languages and frameworks.

+Phoenix tries not to rely on "magic".
+We call them macros instead.
+I kid.
+The macros are the more confusing parts of Phoenix but they are there to

+But really, Phoenix
+- Divergence from Rails/Django
+	- Less magic
+	- Some macros
+	- More explicit
+	- More annoying or clear, one of those